Memory bank

 A memory bank is a logical unit of storage in electronics, which is hardware-dependent.
 In a computer, the memory bank may be determined by the memory controller along with physical organization of the hardware memory slots.
 In a typical synchronous dynamic random-access memory (SDRAM) or double data rate SDRAM (DDR SDRAM), a bank consists of multiple rows and columns of storage units, and is usually spread out across several chips.
 In a single read or write operation, only one bank is accessed, therefore the number of bits in a column or a row, per bank and per chip, equals the memory bus width in bits (single channel).
 The size of a bank is further determined by the number of bits in a column and a row, per chip, multiplied by the number of chips in a bank.

 Some computers have several identical memory banks of RAM, and use bank switching to switch between them.
-Harvard architecture computers have (at least) two very different banks of memory, one for program storage and other for data storage.
+Harvard architecture computers have (at least) two very different banks of memory, one for program storage and another for data storage.